 The purpose of the observation visit is for the Better Start Early Years Specialist to observe the child in the pre-school service in order to determine the level of extra support (if any) required for the child to be able to meaningfully participate in the ECCE programme in that particular service.
+This support may include levels 4, 5, 6 and 7 as described below.

 The child must be present in the service during the observation visit.
-The EYS will conduct a parent review call and where an on-site observation is not possible the EYS will arrange to complete a Service Observation Review (SOR) which will be conducted online or by phone.
+Where an on-site observation is not possible the EYS will arrange to complete a Service Observation Review (SOR) which will be conducted online or by phone.
 If at the end of the SOR the EYS is unable to determine the level of support required for the child an additional onsite observation visit may be required.
 To allow the Better Start Early Years Specialist to gain an accurate impression of the level of support required, providers should endeavor to ensure that the observation visit is representative of a typical day for the child in the pre-school.
 For example, the adult-to-child ratio should be the same as on a typical day.
+The EYS will engage with the parent either before, during or after the observation/SOR.